Media releases play an essential role in the world of blended media.

 Mainstream Media Online

-Most media will also upload your story to their website.
+Most media outlets will also publish your story on their websites.
 It may stay there for years as a video, blog post or podcast.
-All-news radio stations have interviewed me, aired the interview and later transcribed and posted it on their website accompanied by the audio clip.
+All-news radio stations have interviewed me, aired the interview and later transcribed and posted it on their website, accompanied by the audio clip.

 Podcast - Robyn T. Braley on 660 News, Protecting Your Brand With Good Party Behavior